 To apply for a Churchill Scholarship one must be a citizen of the United States and a student enrolled in one of the institutions of higher education participating in the Scholarship competition.
 To receive a Churchill Scholarship one must be between the ages of 19 and 26, must hold a bachelor's degree, or its equivalent, from a college or university in the United States, and may not yet have earned a doctorate.
 Davidson may nominate two students, whose applications have been reviewed and approved by a local fellowships committee.
 Prof. Carl Yerger is the Davidson contact.

 Deadlines are early in fall of the senior year.
-Be in touch with Prof. Yerger in September of senior year at the latest.
+Students should be in touch with Prof. Yerger in September of senior year at the latest.
 The Foundation's website has complete information about the Churchill Scholarship Program.

 For more information, contact Prof. Carl Yerger.
 For additional resources, contact the Fellowships and Scholarships Program, Center for Career Development at email@example.com or schedule an appointment through Appointlet.
 Also, visit the official Churchill Scholarship website.